childrenofhope/childrenofhope/about/teachers.md

   Hello Parents!
 My name is Rebecca Paterson and I am excited to return for my third year at Children of Hope as an Assistant Teacher.
 I truly adore working with preschool aged kiddos as each day is full of colorful imagination, growing independence and amazing discovery.
 </p>
 <p>
   My husband, Todd, and I moved to Ahwatukee from St. Louis in 2001 and we have been in love with the beautiful state of Arizona ever since.
 We have two children, Brody and Sophie.
-Brody is a Junior at Desert Vista and Sophie is entering the 5th grade at Monte Vista.
+Brody is a Freshman at ASU and Sophie is in 7th grade at Altadena Middle School.
 Sophie is a proud alumni of Children of Hope.
 She started in the Toddler Class (Mrs. Pierce was a teacher in her class☺) and continued until graduating from Pre-K. Children of Hope has always held a very special place in our family’s heart, and we have so many fond memories of when Sophie attended.
 </p>
 <p>
   I hold a B.S. from Southern Illinois University in Management Information Systems and was a software developer for Anheuser-Busch Corporation.
 Upon moving to Arizona, I pivoted into Social Work and became a Group Home Manager which allowed me the opportunity to work with individuals of all ages with different abilities and collaborate with several State agencies such as Arizona Social Services and Foster Care Services.
 Once I had children I became a stay at home mom and avid school volunteer until I started at Children of Hope as an assistant teacher.